bilal-fazlani/commanddotnet/docs/ArgumentValues/prompting.md

 ## TLDR, How to enable
 Enable the feature with `appRunner.UsePrompting()` or `appRunner.UseDefaultMiddleware()`.

+!!!
+Tip
+    Check out the [Spectre extensions](../OtherFeatures/spectre.md) for a richer prompting experience.

+    Use the `AnsiTestConsole` from the `CommandDotNet.Spectre.Testing`package to test the IAnsiConsole features work as expected.
+    Example included in the link above.

 ## Introduction

 Prompting is supported for two scenarios: